weebcyberpunk/nyanvim/README.md

 only one huge Lua file.
 I try to keep it organized, but it may be difficult to find your way inside it.

+There's a minimal NeoVim-IDE config with basic autocomplete, lsp, etc, under the `minimal` branch.
+You may want to check it out for a minimalist and versatile experience.

 ## Installing and Bootstraping

 The config file have settings to start a bootstrap process of the [Packer